Take on vertical cracks, steep faces and boulders rock climbing across Oregon’s prized Smith Rock.

 Demonstrate mastery: As you gain confidence in new skills, take on more decision-making responsibilities.
 Work together to achieve team goals, solve problems and succeed both as individuals and as a group.

 What you’ll learn: Your connections matter – working together to navigate challenges will quickly turn your crewmates into friends.
 Together, you’ll find opportunities to carry more weight (literally and figuratively) and make impactful decisions with accompanying consequences.
 It’s all about confidence, communication, and independence.

 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

-Students will receive individual instruction and test their skills against vertical cracks, steep faces and boulders.
-Camping will be in a front country site near Smith Rock State Park among the multicolored cliffs and spires.
-Students will learn about basic climbing equipment, rope management, knots, belaying and rappelling techniques, and movement on rock.
+Students will receive individual instruction and test their skills against the vertical cracks, steep faces and boulders of Smith Rock State Park.
+Students learn basic climbing equipment, rope management, wearing harnesses, tying knots, belaying and rappelling techniques, and movement on rock.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.